Field Matters: A Lightweight LLM-enhanced Method for CTR Prediction: Appendix B: Supplementary Experiments

-\textbf{Efficiency bottleneck analysis.} The training time of all LLM-enhanced CTR methods can be roughly divided into four parts: fine-tuning, knowledge generation, semantic encoding and CTR prediction.
-To study the efficiency bottleneck of the four LLM-enhanced CTR baselines (KAR, LLM-CF, CTRL and EASE) and our LLaCTR, we conducted a detailed training time analysis on the Amazon Video Games and MovieLens-1M datasets.
+The training time of all LLM-enhanced CTR methods can be divided into four parts: \textit{fine-tuning}, \textit{knowledge generation}, \textit{semantic encoding} and \textit{CTR prediction}.
+To study the efficiency bottleneck, we conducted a detailed training time analysis on Video Games and MovieLens-1M datasets.
 The results are shown in Table~\ref{tab:Running-Time-Details}.
-The mark "/" represents that the corresponding phase does not exist in this method.
 We can derive: \begin{itemize}[topsep=0pt,leftmargin=10pt] \item 1) The efficiency bottleneck of KAR and LLM-CF is the knowledge generation.
-KAR requires to generate knowledge for a large number of users/items, while LLM-CF needs to generate the Chain-of-Thought (CoT) data on numerous instances (even if sampled as 10\%).
-The reasoning and generation of LLMs consume a significant amount of time, and rise constantly as the length of generated text increases. \item 2) The encoding time overhead of CTRL is significantly higher than other methods.
-Although encoding usually costs less time than Fine-tuning and Inference, CTRL still faces an efficiency bottleneck due to the large number of training instances that need to be encoded. \item 3) The time overhead of fine-tuning with EASE is higher than other methods.
+KAR requires to generate knowledge for a large number of users/items, while LLM-CF needs to generate the CoT data on numerous instances (even if sampled as 10\%).
+The reasoning and generation of LLMs consume a significant amount of time, and rise constantly as the length of generated text increases.

+\item 2) The encoding time overhead of CTRL is significantly higher than other methods.
+Although encoding usually costs less time than Fine-tuning and Inference, CTRL still faces an efficiency bottleneck due to the large number of training instances that need to be encoded.

+\item 3) The time overhead of fine-tuning with EASE is higher than other methods.
 EASE freezes the LLM and trains trains the semantic adaptor network during fine-tuning, but the frozen LLM still needs to be involved in the model forward phase.
-Besides, the parameter size of EASE's semantic adaptor network (a BERT-Base \cite{devlin2019bert} network with 12 transformer blocks and an additional 2 cross-attention layers) is about 110M, while the trainable parameter size of LoRA \cite{hu2021lora} based Llama3-8B \cite{dubey2024llama} (used in LLM-CF and LLaCTR) is only approximately 3.4M (with the rank LoRA as 8), leading to a higher fine-tuning time overhead for EASE. \item 4) The efficiency bottleneck of LLaCTR lies in fine-tuning.
+Besides, the parameter size of EASE's semantic adaptor network (a BERT-Base \cite{devlin2019bert} network with 12 transformer blocks and an additional 2 cross-attention layers) is about 110M, while the trainable parameter size of LoRA \cite{hu2021lora} based Llama3-8B \cite{dubey2024llama} (used in LLM-CF and LLaCTR) is only approximately 3.4M (with the rank LoRA as 8), leading to a higher fine-tuning time overhead for EASE.

+\item 4) The efficiency bottleneck of LLaCTR lies in fine-tuning.
 Although fine-tuning on the sampled field-feature data (in the SSFT module of LLaCTR) still incurs considerable time overhead compared to traditional CTR methods, it is much more efficient than fine-tuning on the numerous instance level or user/item level data (e.g., LLM-CF and EASE). \end{itemize}